pallavjhawar/help.supportbee.com/_posts/2011-12-31-using-web-hooks.markdown

 What are Web Hooks?
 -------------------

-[Web Hooks](http://www.webhooks.org/) lets you develop push notifications for certain events ( like a new ticket creation ) that happen at your helpdesk’s end.
+[Web Hooks](http://www.webhooks.org/) lets you develop push notifications for certain events ( like a new ticket creation ) that happen at your helpdesk's end.
 This push notification is simply an HTTP POST triggered by that event.
 This call contains data about the event and is made to the URL provided by you.

 This feature is intended for businesses that want to integrate SupportBee deeply with their support work-flow.